Climax mine: Geography

 The Climax mine is located at 39°21′57″N 106°11′09″W (39.365890,-106.185780) at an elevation of about 11,360 ft.
-It is located on Fremont Pass along the Continental Divide.
+It is on Fremont Pass, along the Continental Divide.

 Remediation and reclamation

 About 20 different federal or state agencies affected Climax operations, including the U.S. EPA, the U.S. Forest Service, and the Bureau of Land Management.

 In 1991, the mine declared the Storke Level ore abandoned; no more ore could be extracted profitably, so the company redirected its focus to other activities, such as open-pit reclamation, the haulage of open-pit waste to the tailings dam, and hydromulching, among others.
 Climax also started the reclamation of a particular highly acidic tailing pond at the head of the Eagle River drainage.
 It sold the water rights to a company from Vail and started the process of removing and neutralizing the acid tailings to convert the pond to a freshwater reservoir.
 To do this, they used a “hydrology mining” process to extract the tailings from the bedrock it had been sitting on for several decades.
 This process converted the compacted tailings to a water slurry that could be easily piped into a pond where it would be chemically neutralized.

 In 1994, the mine labor force was reduced to 24 employees who were working on five different tasks, including treating water and maintaining environmental quality, environmental reclamation and development of water resources.

 Ground surface subsidence started around 1920 on Bartlett mountain.
 By 2001, the subsidence area covered about 100 acres on Bartlett mountain.
 Around the open-pit, caved ground combined with winter avalanches and high vertical pit walls make the West side of the mountain even more susceptible to collapse.
-Also, the cracks through the rocks created by shifting blocks allow ground water to infiltrate into the working tunnels.
-This ground water increased the potential for acid rock drainage from the mine.
+Also, the cracks through the rocks created by shifting blocks allow ground water to infiltrate into the working tunnels, increasing the potential for acid rock drainage from the mine.